-SCTCC is developing and filling an Area Manufacturing Project Manager during FY23.
-This position will partner with area manufacturing businesses to help guide and improve the manufacturing programs offered at SCTCC.
-This position will also work closely with the Director of K12 Initiatives at SCTCC, the GRPC Board Members/coordinators and other identified partners in assisting with manufacuting initiatives with secondary partners.
+SCTCC filled the newly created Area Manufacturing Project Manager during FY23.
+This position partners with area manufacturing businesses to help guide and improve the manufacturing programs offered at SCTCC.
+This position will also work closely with the Director of K12 Initiatives at SCTCC, the GRPC Board Members/coordinators and other identified partners in assisting with manufacturing initiatives with secondary partners.
 The goal of SCTCC is to have this position funded completely by industry partners by FY25.

-The GRPC will be pulling in CentraCare and other regional health care providers in an advisory capacity for the development of the healt sciences initiative.
+The GRPC will be pulling in CentraCare and other regional health care providers in an advisory capacity for the development of the health sciences initiative.